-EU DATABASE FOR STAND-ALONE HIGH-RISK AI SYSTEMS
+EU DATABASE FOR STAND-ALONE HIGH-RISK AI SYSTEMS LISTED IN ANNEX III

-EU database for stand-alone high-risk AI systems
+Article 60 EU database for stand-alone high-risk AI systems listed in Annex III

-- 1. The Commission shall, in collaboration with the Member States, set up and maintain a EU database containing information referred to in paragraph 2 concerning high-risk AI systems referred to in Article 6(2) which are registered in accordance with Article 51. - 2.
-The data listed in Annex VIII shall be entered into the EU database by the providers.
+- 1. The Commission shall, in collaboration with the Member States, set up and maintain a EU database containing information referred to in paragraph 2 concerning high-risk AI systems listed in Annex III referred to in Article 6(2) which are registered in accordance with Articles 51 and 54a. - 2.
+The data listed in Annex VIII shall be entered into the EU database by the providers, or where applicable by the authorised representative, in accordance with Article 51.
+The data listed in Annex VIIIa shall be entered into the database by the prospective providers or providers in accordance with Article 54a.
 The Commission shall provide them with technical and administrative support. - 3.
 Information contained in the EU database shall be accessible to the public. - 4.
-The EU database shall contain personal data only insofar as necessary for collecting and processing information in accordance with this Regulation.
+The EU database shall contain no personal data, except for the information listed in Annex VIII only insofar as necessary for collecting and processing information in accordance with this Regulation.
 That information shall include the names and contact details of natural persons who are responsible for registering the system and have the legal authority to represent the provider. - 5.
 The Commission shall be the controller of the EU database.
-It shall also ensure to providers adequate technical and administrative support.
+It shall also ensure make available to providers and prospective providers adequate technical and administrative support. - 5a.
+Information contained in the EU database registered in accordance with Article 51 shall be accessible to the public.
+The information registered in accordance with Article 54a shall be accessible only to market surveillance authorites and the Commission, unless the prospective provider or provider has given consent for making this information also accessible the public.